s1h2u3b4h5a6m7-ops/investorlens/CONTRACT.md

-a re-run is UPDATE 0), then `2026-07-14_narratives_display_order.sql` (Session N: adds + backfills `cross_company_narratives.display_order`; its Part B is order-preserving, its Part C is the curated renumber).
-This last file must run before a rebuilt database serves `data.js`, which orders by that column.
+a re-run is UPDATE 0), then `2026-07-14_narratives_display_order.sql` (Session N: adds + backfills `cross_company_narratives.display_order`; its Part B is order-preserving, its Part C is the curated renumber), then `2026-07-15_indigo_shp_exact.sql` (Session P: the filed Mar-2026 SHP figure — four value-guarded UPDATEs replacing the derived 40.48 with 41.57 everywhere the number lived; supersedes the repair file's commented-out Part D).
+The narratives file must run before a rebuilt database serves `data.js`, which orders by its new column.
 The order is not cosmetic twice over: the Batch-2 through Batch-7 files write `verified_on`, so the flag-5 file must have created the column first; and Batches 5→6→7 are count-chained (pre-flights expect 89/94/100), so they must run in that order.
-The repair file only ever rewrites sentences; the two 14-Jul files replay after it and touch different tables, so their mutual order is free.
+The repair file only ever rewrites sentences; the two 14-Jul files touch different tables, so their mutual order is free; the 15-Jul file replays last and rewrites what the repair file's Part D had left pending.
 (Rows inserted after the flip and *not* carried by a dated migration — e.g. Session E's 8 mgmt records — come back from `investorlens-backups`.)
 To resurrect the pre-Phase-4 world: revert the flip commits on `main` and restore the old five tables from `investorlens-backups`.